 Still on impressive views, if you can manage the nearly 230 steps, one of the best views on the island is from The Neck lookout.
 The Neck is the narrow finger of land that joins north and south Bruny Island.
 The view from the lookout is spectacular.

 There is a penguin rookery located about halfway along The Neck.
-From the lookout, if you are there around dusk, you can see Little Penguins returning to shore.
+From the lookout, if you are there around dusk, you can see Little penguins returning to shore.

 Bruny Island Cruise

-One of the highlights of the trip is getting up close to the breathing blowhole.
+One of the highlights of the half day trip is getting up close to the breathing blowhole.
 The sound of the air and spray of water blowing from the side of a cliff are a spectacular sight.
 When you are not stopped to take in the views, the boat weaves between rocky crags and islands at high speed – it’s a hoot!

 Another feature of the tour are wildlife encounters.
 While there are no guarantees of what you will see, dolphins, seals and whales are often in the area.
 Sea eagles and albatross are also often sighted gliding overhead.